The Securities Litigation Review: Sweden

 12 Chapter 2, Section 4 of the Market Abuse Act.

-14 Although in no need of Swedish legislation, the Swedish parliament has revised a number of statutes in the field of securities law and enacted the Act Complementing the EU's Market Abuse Regulation (2016:1306) to ensure consistency with MAR.
+14 The Swedish parliament has adapted several acts in the field of securities law and enacted the Act Complementing the EU's Market Abuse Regulation (2016:1306) to ensure consistency with MAR.

 15 A person discharging managerial responsibilities means a person within an issuer, an emission allowance market participant or another entity referred to in MAR Article 19(10), who is: (1) a member of the administrative, management or supervisory body of that entity; or (2) a senior executive who is not a member of the bodies referred to in point (1), who has regular access to inside information relating directly or indirectly to that entity and power to take managerial decisions affecting the future developments and business prospects of that entity (MAR Article 3.1.25).